thecmdrunner/vs-code-mobile/README.md

 ### Step 3: Starting the server

 Run `code-server` from the terminal to start VS Code server.
-You may also set it to auto-start when termux is opened, by putting `code-server` in your `~/.bashrc` or `~/.zshrc` file.
+You may also set it to auto-start when termux is opened, by putting `code-server` at the end of your `~/.bashrc` or `~/.zshrc` file.

 ## screenshot here

-#### Note: Password authentication is disabled by default, but you must edit the `~/.config/code-server/config.yaml` to enable password authentication and change the default password before running it in a production environment.
+#### Note: Password authentication is disabled by default.
+#### You must edit the `~/.config/code-server/config.yaml` to enable password authentication and change the default password before running it in a production environment.

 ```yaml
 ...